PMDR FAQs for supervisors

-2. What if workload and time restraints prevent supervisors from undertaking the annual PMDR review process and conducting regular ongoing performance dialogues with their staff?
+Q: What if workload and time restraints prevent supervisors from undertaking the annual PMDR review process and conducting regular ongoing performance dialogues with their staff?

-SCU views the PMDR review as a key responsibility of its supervisors and is essential in the effective management of people.
+A: SCU views the PMDR review as a key responsibility of its supervisors and is essential in the effective management of people.
 Supervisors who have issues with time availability are advised to discuss their concerns with their respective Work Unit Head.

-4. When does the annual PMDR review process take place?
+Q: When does the annual PMDR review process take place?

-SCU has the following specific programs that link directly to the PMDR process:
+A: SCU has the following specific programs that link directly to the PMDR process:

-6. How does PMDR assist supervisors to manage unsatisfactory performance or an underperforming employee?
+Q: How does PMDR assist supervisors to manage unsatisfactory performance or an underperforming employee?

-7. What if a employee has a number of supervisors?
+Q: What if a employee has a number of supervisors?

-Every employee should have a designated primary supervisor.
-Where this is not clear, you should talk to the Work Unit Head for guidance on who is responsible for undertaking the PMDR review.
+A: Every employee should have a designated primary supervisor.
+Where this is not clear, you should talk to the Head of Work Unit for guidance on who is responsible for undertaking the PMDR review.
 It is a requirement that the designated primary supervisor conducts the PMDR review, however an additional manager/supervisor who has worked closely with a particular employee during the review period, may be invited to participate in the review.
 If two supervisors are involved in a particular employee's review, consensus must be reached between the supervisors, prior to the review, of the conduct and content of the review.